mcellteam/cellblender_tutorials/irrev_rev_uni_bi.rst

 Diffusion Through Concentric Shells
 =====================================================

-In this example, volume molecules will diffuse through **TRANSPARENT** concentric spherical shells, and we will do some analysis on the results.
+In the previous exercise we had verified the agreement of our MCell simulations and the solution to Fick's 2nd law.
+Here, we will further examine the noise properties of the counted molecules as they diffuse through a series of **TRANSPARENT** concentric shells.

 Exporting the Blend
 -----------------------------------------------------